Further Developments on Stochastic Dominance for Convex Combinations of Infinite-Mean Random Variables: Introduction

+\item \textbf{Second, we extend the classical stochastic dominance result Theorem \ref{th-H} to more realistic and practical scenarios}.
+Building on the framework of \cite{CHWZ25}, we consider settings where losses are triggered by rare events (Theorems \ref{th-251002} and \ref{th-251003}), where variables have heavy tails only above a threshold (Proposition \ref{pr-251002}), and where risks are subject to an upper bound (Proposition \ref{pr-250930}).
+These extensions significantly enhance the applicability of the theory.

+\item \textbf{Third, we provide two complementary results that sharpen the understanding of the existing theorems}.
+First, we present a counterexample demonstrating that the class $\mathcal{H}$ in Theorem \ref{th-H} cannot be replaced by the larger class $\mathcal{V}$, thereby establishing the optimality of the conditions in the original result.
+Second, we offer a simple and concise proof of Theorem \ref{th-V} using an induction method, which not only clarifies the underlying mechanism but also serves as a useful template for establishing similar dominance relations in other settings.

+\item \textbf{Finally, we investigate the preservation of stochastic dominance relations in the context of compound distributions}.
+While \cite{CHSZ25} established results for compound Poisson models, we extend this line of inquiry to compound binomial distributions, providing necessary and sufficient conditions (Theorem \ref{th-251001}) that mirror and generalize those for the Poisson case. \end{itemize}

 The rest of the paper is organized as follows.
-In Section \ref{sect-2}, we collect necessary definitions of four distribution classes and of the majorization order.
-Properties of these distribution classes are investigated in Section \ref{sect-3}.
-Section \ref{sect-4} contains our main results concerning stochastic dominance between diversified portfolios.
-In Section \ref{sect-5}, we consider the case where each random variable follows a compound binomial distribution, and investigate respective conditions for the preservation of the ({\red SD}) and ${\rm ({\red SD^*})}$ relations.
-Section \ref{sect-6} contains some concluding remarks, raising some open problems.
-Some detailed proofs of propositions and examples in Section \ref{sect-3} are relegated to Appendix \ref{Appendix-A}.
-An alternative proof of Theorem \ref{th-H} is offered in Appendix \ref{Appendix-B} when the underlying distribution $F$ has a density.
+Section \ref{sect-2} provides the necessary preliminaries, including the formal definitions of the four distribution classes $\mathcal{H}$, $\mathcal{V}$, $\mathcal{H}^\ast$, and $\mathcal{G}$, the concept of majorization order, and a review of the known stochastic dominance results (Theorems \ref{th-H}–\ref{th-V}) that serve as the foundation for our work.
+In Section \ref{sect-3}, we systematically investigate the properties of these distribution classes and establish the precise inclusion relationships among them.
+Section \ref{sect-4} presents our main extensions of the stochastic dominance results to more practical settings, including losses triggered by rare events, losses with heavy tails only above a threshold, and truncated random variables.
+Section \ref{sect-5} examines the case of compound binomial distributions, providing necessary and sufficient conditions for the preservation of the ({\red SD}) and ${\rm ({\red SD^*})}$ relations.
+Finally, Section \ref{sect-6} concludes the paper with a discussion of open problems and directions for future research.
+Some technical proofs of the results in Section \ref{sect-3} are relegated to the Appendix.

 Throughout, random variables are defined on an atomless probability space $(\Omega, \mathscr{F}, \P)$.
 We write $\bm X\stackrel {d}{=} \bm Y$ if $\bm X$ and $\bm Y$ have the same distribution, and write $f(x)\stackrel {\rm sgn}{=} g(x)$ if two functions $f(x)$ and $g(x)$ have the same sign.
 For a distribution function $F$, its left-continuous inverse is defined by